Memory improvement: Cognitive training

-The manner in which a training study is conducted could affect the outcomes or perspection of the outcomes.
-Expectancy/effort effects occur when the experimenter subconsciously influences the participants to perform a desired result.
-One form of expectancy bias relates to placebo effects, which is the belief that training should have a positive influence on cognition.
-A control group may help to eliminate this bias because this group would not expect to benefit from the training.
-Researchers sometimes generalize their results, which can be misleading and incorrect.
+The manner in which a training study is conducted may affect outcomes or perceptions of them.
+Expectancy and effort effects occur when the experimenter subconsciously influences the participants to perform a desired result.
+One form of expectancy bias is the placebo effect, which is caused by the expectation that a training will have a positive influence on cognition.
+Control groups may be used to eliminate this bias because participants in them would not expect to benefit from the training.
+Researchers sometimes generalize their results, which can be misleading.
 An example is to generalize findings of a single task and interpret the observed improvements as a broadly defined cognitive ability.
-The study may result in inconsistency if there are a variety of comparison groups used in working memory training, which is impacted by: training and assessment timeline, assessment conditions, training setting and control group selection.
+The study may result in inconsistency if there are a variety of comparison groups used in working memory training, which is impacted by training and assessment timeline, assessment conditions, training setting and control group selection.

 The Five x Five System is a set of memory enhancement tools that are scientifically validated.
-The system was created by Dr Peter Marshall for research purposes at Royal Holloway, University of London.
-The system involves 5 groups of 5 tactics designed to maximise storage and recall at each stage of the process of registering, short-term storage, long-term storage, consolidation and retrieval and was designed to test efficacy of including memory training in school curricula.
+The system was created by Dr. Peter Marshall for research purposes at Royal Holloway, University of London.
+The system involves five groups of five tactics designed to maximize storage and recall at each stage of the process of registering, short-term storage, long-term storage, consolidation and retrieval and was designed to test efficacy of memory training in school curricula.
 Each section is of equal text length so that it can be taught verbatim in the same amount of time by all competent teachers.